someweisguy/esp_dmx/README.md

 ### Arduino

 This library requires the Arduino-ESP32 framework version 2.0.0 or newer.
-It can be installed by cloning this repository into your your `Arduino/libaries` folder or by searching for `esp_dmx` in the Arduino IDE Library Manager and installing the desired version.
-Then simply include the library by added `#include "esp_dmx.h"` at the top of your Arduino sketch.
+To install the correct framework, follow Espressif's instructions on the Arduino-ESP32 documentation page [here](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).

-To install the proper board manager for ESP32 on Arduino, follow Espressif's instructions on the Arduino-ESP32 documentation page [here](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).
+This library can be installed by cloning this repository into your your `Arduino/libaries` folder or by searching for `esp_dmx` in the Arduino IDE Library Manager and installing the desired version.
+Then simply include the library by adding `#include "esp_dmx.h"` at the top of your Arduino sketch.

 ## Quick-Start Guide